Mist floating over placid lake in a northwest forest

 Hourly Fee

-If your case proceeds under an hourly fee arrangement, the following rates generally apply:
+If an initial case evaluation is handled on an hourly fee basis, the following rates apply:

-Trust account deposits (sometimes referred to as retainers) sufficient to secure payment of fees in hourly fee representation (also called "advance fee deposits"), and to secure payment of costs in either hourly fee cases or contingency fee cases, are standard, unless the fee agreement provides that this firm will advance all costs until the conclusion of the case.
+Advance fee deposits to a client trust account (sometimes referred to as "retainers") sufficient to secure payment of fees in hourly fee representation, and to secure payment of costs in either hourly fee cases or contingency fee cases, are common, unless the fee agreement provides that this firm will advance all costs until the conclusion of the case.
 Sums are deposited in the firm’s attorney-client trust account, and replenished as needed to fund costs.
 Any funds remaining at the conclusion of the representation are returned to the client.
 This firm determines whether costs will be advanced on a case-by-case basis.

 Cases with Co-Counsel